jentery/508v3/tabletop.md

 * Prototype a tabletop game with pen and paper (prototype fast and don't worry about particulars)
 * Share and playtest your prototype in seminar
 * How does it invite interaction?
 How does it combine aesthetics with politics?
-* Workshop on labour studies of procedure, programming, and play
+* Workshop on labour studies of procedure, programming, and play (see Lisa Nakamura on digtial labour, Ian Bogost on procedural rhetoric, and Patrick Jagoda on affect + mechanics)

 ## Week 7: Make Your Text a Set of Rules

 * Articulate your text as a set of rules; write them down and test them with your prototype (from last week)
 * Share and playtest your rules in seminar
 * How do they invite storytelling?
 How do they frame labour and procedure?
-* Workshop on board design (manual and software) and CNC techniques (papercutting and  lasercutting)
+* Workshop on board design (manual and software) and CNC techniques (papercutting and lasercutting) (see Matthew Kirschenbaum on contests of meaning and Caitlin Fisher on design + augmented reality)

 ## Week 8: Make Your Text a Board
 * Design a board for your tabletop game; test it with your prototype (from the last two weeks)
 * Share and playtest your board in seminar
 * How does it invite strategy?
 How does it express space and time?
-* Workshop on 3D modelling, digitization, and printing
+* Workshop on 3D modelling, digitization, and printing (see Tiffany Chan and Mara Mills on prototyping the past and Nicole Clouston on fabrication in the arts)

 ## Week 9: Make Your Text a Set of Tokens/Avatars

 * Design the tokens or avatars for your tabletop game; test them with your prototype (from the last three weeks)
 * Share and playtest your pieces in seminar
 * How do they invite embodied experience?
 How do they correspond with iconographies and cultural assumptions?
-* Workshop on serendipity and agency in design
+* Workshop on agency in design (see Elizabeth LaPensée on self-determination)

 ## Week 10: Make Your Text a Set of Cards

 * Design the cards and dice (if applicable) for your tabletop game; test them with your prototype (from the last four weeks)
 * Share and playtest your cards (and dice) in seminar
 * How do they invite chance or serendipity?
 How do they affect agency?
-* Workshop on not overworking (or taking care of yourself)
+* Workshop on not working (or taking care of yourself)(see Sara Ahmed on self-care)

 ## Week 11: Take a Break